dynamox-s-a/developer-challenges/org/README.md

 - Refactor loading and error reducers to reduce repeated code.

 - Update json-server to handle sorting through nested elements.
-It's not working to sort by machine name or machine type
+It's not working to sort by machine name or machine type.

+- Update Route guard to now allow the dashboard and monitoring points pages to blink before redirecting to login page.

 - Implement tests:
   - Authentication Route: